r3d91ll/Baram/README.md

 For load testing the GPU, we recommend using gpu_burn, which can be found here: [gpu_burn](https://github.com/wilicc/gpu-burn)

-## Note on ASCII Art Graphing

-We have chosen to use ASCII art for displaying graphs in the CLI to avoid potential interference with GPU testing.
-Using a GUI could skew the results, so the CLI approach leverages the CPU for graph rendering, ensuring accurate test results.

 ## Compatibility Note

 It's important to recognize that each chipset is unique, which means that both the access points for fan control interfaces and the module names within the Linux operating system can vary significantly across different motherboards.
-Specifically, compatibility with the 'Baram' has been verified for the Asus Rog Strix B550xe motherboard, which utilizes an AMD chipset.
+Specifically, compatibility with 'Baram' has been verified for the Asus Rog Strix B550xe motherboard, which utilizes an AMD chipset.
 However, given the vast diversity of hardware configurations and specific edge cases, we cannot assure universal compatibility.
 We recommend consulting your motherboard's documentation or seeking community support for configurations not explicitly mentioned.

 ## Contributing